Chertsey Meads activities

 In relation to climate change, the strategy could make recommendations related to provision of multi-functional GBI, projects to help adapt to long term implications for flood risk, cooling & shading, the capture of carbon and projects which could help contribute to delivering 1.2m trees in Surrey.
 For biodiversity, the strategy could make recommendations related to halting decline, promoting conservation, increasing priority habitats, identifying wildlife corridors and enhancements at catchment/landscape scale.

-A high level overview on development of the GBI Strategy, its purpose, and the timeline for development was presented at Community Service Committee on 16 March 2023.
+A high level overview on development of the GBI Strategy, its purpose, and the timeline for development was presented at Community Services Committee on 16 March 2023 The report presented is available in the below PDF.

 Get in touch about Climate change